The 2018 Voices program will take place August 5-11, 2018 during the week of the 2018 AAJA National Convention in Houston, TX.

 - Applicants must have a strong commitment to AAJA’s mission.

-- Applicants must be enrolled as a full-time college or graduate student or recent graduate (within one year) with a serious interest in pursuing journalism as a career.
+- Applicants must be enrolled as a part/full-time college or graduate student or recent graduate (within one year) with a serious interest in pursuing journalism as a career.

 - Applicants must be available during AAJA’s 2018 National Convention in Houston the week of August 5-11, 2018.
 There will be additional preparations during the summer.